Simon946/3h-projects/README.md

 Automaton:
 A finite atomaton that can check if a string is accepted by a language using transitions between states with labels.
 Breadth first search is applied to look for a final state.

+Brainfuck:
+Brainfuck is a very simple programming language.
+The interpreter is very basic, but it attempts to reduce linear search for square brackets by using a call stack and a map.